 An Overview

 The Skating Ribbon is a winding path with slight inclines and declines and is equal to two laps around a traditional ice rink.
-Admission is free, so if you have your own skates, all you would have to pay for is parking and the extras: penguin skate assist (don’t worry, we’ll explain), locker, hot chocolate, snacks).
+Admission is free Monday – Thursday (except for holidays), so if you have your own skates, all you would have to pay for is parking and the extras: penguin/polar bear/snowman skate assists (don’t worry, we’ll explain), a locker, hot chocolate, and snacks.
 With lights around the Skating Ribbon, it would also make a great date night or perfect stop after dinner in the city!

 Maggie Daley Park is part of the Chicago Park District and the skating ribbon is managed by Rink Management.